 While this solution does not work for all cats, calming products like this one help to reduce aggression in cats.
 If you’ve tried everything else then it’s worth picking this up to see if it will work for your bully cat.

 These types of sprays and drops mimic the natural calming pheromones which make cats feel less stressed.
 They can actually be used to curb a lot of undesirable activities such as aggression, scent marking, etc.

 What doesn’t work to stop bullying?

 Don’t try to punish your cat or swat at them for bullying.
 This behavior will only lead to more aggression.
 Using spray bottles or other tactics often yield much of the same results.
 Plus, cat’s aren’t dumb.
-They’ll be resentful for the spritz of water and they’ll just bully the other cat when you aren’t look anyway.
+They’ll be resentful for the spritz of water and your cat may just bully the other cat when you’re not looking.

 You should also avoid comforting the bullied cat and ignoring the bully.
 This can breed more resentment and jealousy, worsening the problem.
 The “bully” doesn’t understand that they’ve done something bad, and punishing them in this manner simply won’t get the message across.

 How Long Does It Take For Cats To Get Along?

 According to PAWS it can take up to 8 months for cats to start getting along.1)://www.paws.org/resources/introducing-cat-to-cat/ This, of course, depends on the individual animals and the situation, but expect this to take a while.

 It can be rough going in a multi cat household until that happens, but it’s important to remember that you need to be patient with your cats.
 Change is stressful on animals, and they need time to adjust.
 They may even learn to tolerate each other a little sooner, but it could take them quite a while to be “friendly”.

 WIN At Pet Parenting!Subscribe to our newsletter to get first dibs on new guides and special offers from our partners.